-To recapitulate, investors who seek value alignment would prefer to own stocks only in companies that act in accordance with their moral or social values.
-The term "value-aligned investing" encompasses both "mission-related investing" (MRI)-investments that are made by foundations in pursuit of their charitable mission-and "socially responsible investing" (SRI).
+Investors who seek value alignment would prefer to own stocks only in companies that act in accordance with their moral or social values.
+The term value-aligned investing encompasses both mission-related investing (MRI)-investments that are made by a foundation in pursuit of its charitable mission-and socially responsible investing (SRI)-which focuses on a company's environmental, social, or governance (ESG) criteria.

-Independent of having any effect on the company's behavior, valuealigned investors may wish to own stock in what they deem to be a good company or to avoid "dirty hands" or complicity by refusing to own stock in what they deem to be a bad company.
+Independent of having any effect on the company's behavior, valuealigned investors wish to own stock in what they deem to be "good" companies, or to avoid "dirty hands" or complicity by refusing to own stock in what they deem to be "bad" ones.

 Value-aligned investors may be concerned with a firm's outputs-its products and services.
 They might want to own stock in a solar power company or avoid owning shares in a cigarette company.
 Or they may be concerned with a firm's practices-the way it produces those products and services.
-They might want to own stock in companies that meet high ESG standards and eschew companies with poor ESG ratings.
-Good ESG ratings sometimes predict good financial returns-perhaps because they signal that management is good at managing risks in general-but the evidence is mixed about whether ESG-oriented funds outperform or under-perform the market, net of management fees.
+They might want to own stock in companies that have high ESG ratings and eschew companies with poor ratings.